 In the U.S, the benefit of staying in school is even greater where lifetime earnings are concerned.
 Those with a professional degree earn just over $4m in their lifetime, 253% more than those with less than a high school diploma ($1,135,680).

-Even securing a high school diploma without going to college can make a big difference, with those doing so earning 37% more than those without a high school diploma.
+Even securing a high school diploma at your private school without going to college can make a big difference, with those doing so earning 37% more than those without a high school diploma.
 With the level of lifetime earnings also increasing across each following educational qualification threshold.

 Founder of Ezra, Nick Goldberg, commented: